RunestoneInteractive/thinkcspy/_sources/Lists/ObjectsandReferences.rst

 Objects and References
 ----------------------

-Before we proceed further, let's examine objects and references.
+In order to better understand the rest of this chapter's content, let's examine objects and references.
 We introduced them at the beginning of the unit in the `lesson on variables <https://runestone.launchcode.org/runestone/static/thinkcspy/SimplePythonData/Variables.html >`_, but now we'll look at them in more detail with regard to strings and lists.

 If we execute these assignment statements,